margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Creative Writing #
+## Tennessee and Nashville ##
+Tennessee used to be the west, and the state of the frontier, not just the south.

 ## Bible Imagery ##
 My favorite imagery is the rose in the desert surrounded by drops of water.